seek-oss/github-merged-pr-buildkite-plugin/README.md

 # Bad Merge Example

 An example of why it may be desirable to build the merged commit.
-Let's say you're raising a PR to implement an `add` function to a calculator that already does `subtract`ion:
+Let's say you're raising a PR to implement an `add` function to a calculator that can already `subtract`:

 `origin/master` (commit `1abcdef`): calculator.js
 ```